Disney World mistakes and how to avoid them

 I remember feeling very unhappy on our first evening at Disney Coronado Springs Resort.
 The resort has several restaurants, so we thought the process would be similar to other restaurants.
 We say to the host, “Table for four, please” and we’re seated or given a wait time.

 Not at these Disney restaurants.
 They were closed to ‘walk in’ guests.
-You have to make a reservation in order to get a table.
+You have to make a reservation if you want a table.

 This was very disappointing and frustrating.
 We had to eat at the cafeteria and pay similar prices to the restaurants.
 It did not feel like magic.